HomeBuilder – FAQs

 Q. What is HomeBuilder?

 HomeBuilder is a time-limited, tax-free grant program to help the residential construction market to get through the Coronavirus pandemic.
-HomeBuilder will provide eligible owner-occupiers (including first home buyers) with a grant of $25,000 to build a new home.
+HomeBuilder will provide eligible owner-occupiers (including first home buyers) with a grant to build a new home.
+Contracts signed before 31 December 2020 will be eligible for a grant of $25,000, and contracts signed between 1 January 2021 and 31 March 2021 will be eligible for grants of $15,000.

 Q. When can I access HomeBuilder?

-HomeBuilder will be available for building contracts signed between 4 June 2020 and 31 December 2020, where construction commences within three months of the contract date.
+HomeBuilder will be available for building contracts signed between 4 June 2020 and 31 March 2021, where construction commences within six months of the contract date.
 You can find guidelines for eligibility here, and an application form here.
+Contracts signed before 31 December 2020 will be eligible for a grant of $25,000, and contracts signed between 1 January 2021 and 31 March 2021 will be eligible for grants of $15,000.

 Q. If I am buying land, how can I ensure my building contract will meet the construction timeframe required to be eligible?

-To commence construction within three months of your building contract date, you need to ensure your land is already titled and ready to build on (or will titled within the prescribed timeframe).
+To commence construction within six months of your building contract date, you need to ensure your land is already titled and ready to build on (or will be titled within the prescribed timeframe).
 Lanser Realty staff are aware which available Lanser allotments will be eligible for this scheme.

 Building is taken to have commenced when site works including excavation for the approved building works to the top of the base level is complete.
 Commencement must be supported by evidence such as a statutory declaration from the builder or a mandatory notification form which is used to notify local councils of stages of work.
 You can find out more about the timing of your eligibility here.